wkjagt/bkm/README.md

 # BKM : Command line bookmark manager

 BKM is a small project of the "scratching my own itch type".
 I spend a lot of time in my terminal.
-Every time I needed to open a page in my  browser, I felt like I needed to be able to do this from the command line.
+Every time I needed to open a page in my  browser, I felt like I needed to be able to do this from the command line by typing a bookmark name.
 Now I can.

 ## Installation